Grandtully, St Mary's Church

 I cannot recommend this delicious church highly enough.
 I dare you to walk through the door into the church interior and not gasp in astonishment.
 The painted ceiling is absolutely stunning.
 Thankfully, Historic Scotland has provided a light system on a timer switch to illuminate the ceiling, so you can revel in the paintings even on a dull day.

 St Mary's is not the easiest church to find; I thought the signposting could have been better, but it is worth every bit of effort to make your way here.
+The church is about 2 miles west of Grandtully village itself.
+Look for signs to St Mary's Church, leading up a lane on the south side of the A827.

 About Grandtully, St Mary's Church